10 Best Fishing Spots in Melbourne

 Source: Victorian Fisheries Authority

-The rules are around European Common Carp are even tighter, the Victorian Fisheries Authority states;
+The rules around European Common Carp are even tighter, the Victorian Fisheries Authority states;

 “Cyprinus carpio or European Common Carp is a declared noxious aquatic species in Victoria, which makes it an offence to possess, transport or release live carp, or use live carp (including all forms of carp and goldfish) as fishing bait.”